 So why deny something that may help his cause?
 One may speculate that Whitcomb has made a living off the ropen legend.
 As mentioned, nearly every blog on the subject came from him (in fact, he has been accused of sock puppetry by a Skeptics Magazine contributor) Also, his name was found on the cover of books and newsletters based on the ropen.

 Eight years ago, I was introduced to the ropen legend.
 I must admit that the notion of a huge flying reptile that came from a bygone era existing in today’s world was tantalizing.
 More than anything, I’d love to know if they existed.
 But, at this point, the evidence is not definitive enough to affirm these beliefs.

-Too many times, wild claims pertaining to cryptozoology, UFOs or the paranormal rely on flimsy evidence.
-And, too many times, some people go out of their way to pad the scant evidence into something that will affirm to their beliefs.
+Too many times, wild claims pertaining to cryptozoology, UFOs, or the paranormal rely on flimsy evidence.
+And, too many times, some people go out of their way to pad the scant evidence into something that will affirm their beliefs.
 The ropen legend is no different.
-Fuzzy pictures, poorly edited and blurry videos and flawed eyewitness accounts won't prove anything.
+Fuzzy pictures, poorly edited and blurry videos, and flawed eyewitness accounts won't prove anything.